 Growing cherry trees requires a lot of patience, but the reward is worthwhile.
-As many fruit growers will tell you though, your greatest enemy will soon be flocking to your trees: birds.
+As many fruit growers will tell you, your greatest enemy will soon be flocking to your trees: birds.
 Birds like starlings and sparrows are notorious for eating cherries just before they are ripe enough to pick.
-To help alleviate the stress from birds, here are a few simple methods to help protect your cherry trees.
+To help alleviate the stress from birds, here are a few simple methods to protect cherry trees from birds.

 - Utilize tree netting